MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 We talk about adr in a minute.
 For now we then manually, calculate the offset to the first element in the list by adding it to the address and finally we can access the element with the indirect addressing mode.
-This is essentially doing manually,  what position independent code will do using RIP-Relative.
+This is essentially doing manually, what position independent code will do using IP/PC-Relative.
+On arm64 it's called PC-Relative, because here it's called the program counter not Instruction Pointer.
-## IP-Relative Addressing Mode
+## PC-Relative Addressing Mode
 ### Literal load using PC-Relative ( Relative Addressing Mode movq(%rip) )
 Now, that we have the hacks out of the way, let's look how we could load the first element of the list into a register normally.
 ```